Codec architecture

 Write a custom codec

-To build a codec for a framework not covered by the SDK:
+To support a framework not covered by the SDK:

 1